What Are the Odds Your City Gets Overrun by Tourists This Summer?

 5.48 million visitors across a resident population of 20,000.
 Peak ratio: 143:1.
 Moraine Lake requires a reservation.
 Parks Canada caps vehicle entry at multiple trailheads.
 This entry captures the broader mountain corridor beyond Banff's town boundaries.

-At 4.2% annual growth across a constrained alpine geography, the region sits at High Risk for summer 2026.
+At 4.2% annual growth across a constrained alpine geography, the region carries some of the highest overcrowding odds in the country for summer 2026.

 143:1 peak ratio 5.48M annual visitors Timed entry in place